Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Map-Making Algorithm

 where $h$ is the Planck constant, and $k_\mathrm{B}$ is the Boltzmann constant.

 The kSZ effect is induced by the bulk flow of the electrons.
 The kSZ temperature variation is given by

-where $n_\mathrm{e}$ is the electron number density and $v_r$ is peculiar bulk velocity in the line-of-sight direction (positive for gas receding from the observer).
-We compute the optical depth $\tau$ by integrating mean distribution:
+where $n_\mathrm{e}$ is the electron number density and $v_r$ is the peculiar bulk velocity in the line-of-sight direction (positive for gas receding from the observer).
+We compute the mean optical depth $\tau (z)$ of Thomson scattering with cosmic baryons up to the distance with the corresponding redshift $z$: